v12technology/fluxtion/docs/sections/buildtime/binding_user_classes.md

 {% endhighlight %}

 ## Adding references that are equal
 The model acts like a set, checking equality when a node is added imperatively or implicitly.
-If equal the second reference is substituted with the first and only one instance is in the model.
+If the instance to add is equal to a node already in the model it is substituted so only one instance is in the model.
+References to the duplicate will be re-directed to point at the existing node.

 {% highlight java %}
 public static class MyNode {